binary-manu/arch-ansible/README.md

 already contains a very minimal set of packages and there is no advantage is adding additional tools here.

+By default, this phase is disabled.
+To run it, add the `bootstrap` tag to the call.

 ### mainconfig

 This tag marks the tasks that does the heavy lifting.
 It configures